RobertDahlke/RobertDahlke.github.io/_posts/2021-10-19-Altered-Traits.md

 # 📒 Summary

 The first few chapters of the book describe how Daniel Goleman and Richard Ja Davidson come to study meditation, and how their studies are first received with skepticism during the time of the paradigm of behavioral psychology.
-The book is filled with stories of how the Authors came to study the effects they studied, then proceeds with the experiment, and then with the outcome.
+The book is filled with stories of how the Authors came to study the effects they studied, then proceeds with the experiment, and then discusses the outcome of those experiments.

-The second half of Altered Traits is focused on the scientific findings and on busting myths that are not supported by science.
+The second half of Altered Traits is focused on the scientific findings.

 ## Meditation Types
 <br>